seppovic/check_mk-plugins/jolokia_generic/README.md

 # TODO
 * update pnp-template to keep highest values in the background.

 # Known issues

 # History
+* 2.2   Added funktionality to specify thresholds for each value in a service
 * 2.1.1 Fixed Case where we don't get an application field back from the agent (e.g. Alfresco starts its own MBean Server)
 * 2.1   Added funktionality for string checking; Converted to Dictionary based parameters
 * 2.0   Plugin Renamed from jolokia_metrics to jolokia_generic and use original jolokia_metrics as includefile